 Communify Queensland is an established community organisation providing a diverse range of services

 Communify originated when a small group of local residents formed the Red Hill Paddington Community Centre (RHPCC) on Caxton Street.
-The purpose of the centre was to provide activities, support and advocacy services for local people.
+The purpose of the centre was to provide activities, support and advocacy services for locals.

-Over the years our centre has developed a broad range of services in response to the needs identified by our community.
+Over the years we’ve expanded Communify’s range of programs and services to respond to the evolving needs of our diverse community.